wesleytodd/_.Eventr/README.md

 A Javascript and Underscore event client/server implementation.

-*Note*
-This is a dependency free version of this library.
+*Note*: This is a dependency free version of this library.
 The main and recommended implementation is dependent on [Underscore.js](http://documentcloud.github.com/underscore/).
 If you are interested in that version of the library, it can be found [here](https://github.com/wesleytodd/_.Eventr).

 Eventr can turn any object into an event machine.
 Emitting or listening for, subscribing or publishing, all it takes is:

     var Obj = function(){};